About Me

 After a stint in sales and customer service, I moved into the editorial department at Abacus where I rediscovered my passion of writing and editing — particularly editing and writing books, manuals, newsletters, blogs, magazine articles, and brochures.
 In addition to editing/writing books, I also wrote articles and reviews for Flight Simulator World magazine.

 I remained at Abacus until the evolving home computer market finally caught up with us and the business closed on December 31, 2012.
 It was a mixed blessing because even though I knew I’d miss the office environment, it gave me the opportunity to strike out on my own and begin my own “publishing empire.”
 The first book was The Vodka Story.
-Since then, I’ve continued releasing other books that you can discover on My Books page.
-I'll be working through 2021 releasing and updating many more titles so please come back.
+Since then, I’ve continued releasing other books that you can discover by selecting either Railroad Titles, Aviation Titles, or More Titles.
+I'll be working through the remainder of 2024 releasing and updating many more titles so return often.

 When I'm not in front of my computers, I enjoy photography and "film noir" movies.
 I'm also an avid fan (and part owner) of the Green Bay Packers.
 Whenever I can, I'll also put away the computers and watch The Flintstones.
 YABBA DABBA DO!